Blogging Challenges – 1 year of Professional Food and Travel Blogging

 Confession time: I am a Food and Travel Blogger and I have nightmares!

 Last week I had a few failures on my blog so I thought to share my current thoughts about blogging.
-It’s more like a talk to myself and a future reminder.
-This post is not about sugar and positive vibes, it’s about the ugly Truth and Reality.
+It’s more like talking to myself and a future reminder.
+This post is not about sugar and positive vibes, it’s about the ugly Truth and Reality and blogging challenges.

 Do you wish you had a blog?
-Wanna to be a successful blogger?
-Think that its just an easy, piece of cake?
-Do you think that the Travel Bloggers just have only fun traveling around, taking nice photos and have endless time in the sunshine?
-Do you think that Food Bloggers just only eat in nice restaurants, make nice recipes and blog happily about them?
+Wanna be a successful blogger?
+Think that it’s just an easy, piece of cake?
+Do you think that Travel Bloggers just have only fun traveling around, taking nice photos, and having endless time in the sunshine?
+Do you think that Food Bloggers just only eat in nice restaurants, make nice recipes, and blog happily about them?
 Are you ready to face lots of Blog Challenges?

-To be honest, if I knew blogging is soooo hard I would think twice.
-Yes, its true or maybe I am really tired.
-I wish somebody has told that I will have nightmares about how to blog, how to do it right, how to be successful, how to make it work.
+To be honest, if I knew blogging is so hard I would think twice.
+Yes, it’s true or maybe I am really tired.
+I wish somebody has told me that I will have nightmares about how to blog, how to do it right, how to be successful, and how to make it work.

 How it all started

 Fast forward, I decided to quit my Engineering job, close my business in Qatar and start traveling.
 After 20 years in the corporate world, I was in desperate need of a change.
-My Journey started from Cambodia, continued to India, Thailand, Sri Lanka, Germany, Ireland and a few months in France.
+My Journey started in Cambodia, and continued to India, Thailand, Sri Lanka, Germany, Ireland, and a few months in France.
 Up to then, my blog was just for fun, part-time and I did not take it seriously.
 I was only posting once a month and even less.

-During my presence in France and during a course in Plant-Based diet and Photography, I decided to change my niche, change my blog name, change the web design and become a full-time blogger.
-I spent countless hours to make my blog live, all by myself.
-To buy the domain, host, choose a theme and the most important install the theme.
+During my presence in France and during a course in Plant-Based diet and Photography, I decided to change my niche, change my blog name, change the web design, and become a full-time blogger.
+I spent countless hours making my blog live, all by myself.
+To buy the domain, host, choose a theme, and most important install the theme.
 Oh, what a nightmare!
-Finally, I got my first proper post live and start blogging regularly.
-I reached a point where I was not sure whether I am doing it correctly, so I reached a Professional in Ideadeco .
+Finally, I got my first proper post to live and start blogging regularly.
+I reached a point where I was not sure whether I am doing it correctly, so I reached a Professional in Ideadeco.

 After 1 year of blogging, I feel that I have to clear out some things for anyone who wants to be a successful and professional blogger.
 I am way far from that.